IUPAC/IUPAC-FAIRSpec/README.md

 Welcome to the GitHub project for
 [IUPAC Project 2019-031-1-024, Development of a Standard for FAIR Data Management for Spectroscopic Data](https://iupac.org/projects/project-details/?project_nr=2019-031-1-024).

+Check out the [https://iupac.github.io/IUPAC-FAIRSpec/index.html](GitHub web pages site) for this project to see what we are talking about.

-This is a an active project aiming for at least a preliminary recommendation in late 2023.
+This is a an active project.
 Our (rather minimal, admittedly) progress reports can be found in [documents/reports](https://github.com/IUPAC/IUPAC-FAIRSpec/tree/main/documents/reports)

 Our current working specification can be found at this site under [documentation/specifications](documents/specifications).

-A demonstration of IUPAC FAIRSpec finding aids and their application is at [https://chemapps.stolaf.edu/iupac/site/ifd4/site/demo.htm](https://chemapps.stolaf.edu/iupac/site/ifd4/site/demo.htm), with files at [https://chemapps.stolaf.edu/iupac/site/ifd4](https://chemapps.stolaf.edu/iupac/site/ifd4).

 This GitHub project provides public copies of all presentations and publications of the IUPAC Project, as well as a reference Java implementation of the Standard as a Java library as well as a reference Java implementation of an "IUPAC FAIRSpec data and metadata extractor".
 This GitHub project is currently under intensely active development.
-It is *very preliminary* and, though public, is only meant for demonstration purposes. **Please do not implement these preliminary standards** as they are expected to change day by day throughout 2021.
+It is reasonable well tested (as of 11/2024) and, though public, is only meant for demonstration purposes. **implement these preliminary standards with this in mind** as they periodically change as new issues emerge.

 The principal goal of the project is to define standardized metadata associated with complex collections of spectroscopic data in the area of chemistry -- NMR, IR, Raman, MS, etc. The specification is modular and has been worked out primarily in the area of NMR spectroscopy at this time.